 | November 23, 2016

-Acclaimed American landscape architect Andrea Cochran reckons brilliant design requires both persistence and a very high standard for excellence.
+Acclaimed American landscape architect Andrea Cochran believes brilliant design requires both persistence and a very high standard for excellence.
 “I just don’t give up,” she says of her approach.
-Andrea is a very high achiever with a finely honed aesthetic and sensitive eye; like very few others she manages to distil the essence of nature within her projects – whether a small residential garden, public park or art museum.
+Andrea is a very high achiever with a finely honed aesthetic and sensitive eye; like few others she manages to distill the essence of nature within her projects – whether a small residential garden, public park or art museum.
 The resulting spaces convey a rare elegance, simplicity and poetry.
-Andrea is one of the masters of modern landscape architecture and garden design, and one of my design heroes.
+Andrea is one of the masters of modern landscape architecture.

 Please tell us a little about your design practice, Andrea Cochran Landscape Architecture (ACLA).

 I founded ACLA in 1998 after practicing landscape architecture for almost twenty years.
 I had worked for architects and landscape architects on the East Coast and in Europe before moving to San Francisco in 1981.
 Prior to starting my own firm, I had been a partner in a design-build firm for about ten years, where I learned a great deal about building and construction.